keivanipchihagh/x-ui/README.md

 2. Turn on proxied on Cloudflare (CDN)
 3. Wait about a minute or two for it to process.
 You can check if changes are applyed pinging your subdomain and notice your real server IP is now hidden!

+> **Note**
+> You can ONLY use websocket protocol with CDN!
+Typical TCP and UDPs don't work with CDN enabled.

 ## 🎗️ Benchmarks

 ## 🤝 Issues and Contributions